 1. Where exactly is the firm going strategically?

 The very nature of professional services firms, what I call “The BS of PS,” makes it difficult for leaders to make strategic choices.
 As a result, the biggest problem firms wrestle with is the “tyranny of choice.”
-Each line of business sets out growth priorities each year based on a firm mandate or historic precedent.
+Each line of business sets out growth priorities each year based on a firm mandate or historical precedent.
 Often, these priorities are derived from competitors’ forays into new markets, a recent client success that now represents a new “product” or “service,” or an ambitious, wannabe partner applying his/her capabilities in some obscure area to build a book of business.
 Suddenly, the firm is beset with decisions about what to pursue.
 If the tough strategic decisions do not get made, the default is to “grow everything.”
 As a result, firms unconsciously create a discombobulated Marketing team running around trying to meet the whims of partners and demanding practice leaders—all with “a top priority.”
 “Grow everything” is not a strategy.

 If you doubt what I say, then ask your fellow partners to answer a few of these questions about the firm’s strategic direction and growth priorities, and then compare their answers: